Philanthropy and activism of Madonna: Political

+Sexuality and other issues

-Madonna's sexual image often played against her.
-Bette Midler introduced her to the global audience of the Live Aid in 1985, referring her as a "woman who pulled herself up by her bra straps and has been known to let them down occasionally".
-According to media, it was a reference of the Madonna's pre-fame nude photos that Playboy and Penthouse ran weeks earlier.
-Nicole Hensley of New York Daily News commented, "The Material Girl has a history of pushing sexually suggestive motifs to encourage young people to complete their civic duty".
-Her sexual image, along with her affiliation and activism for the LGBT community and the AIDS epidemic, caused "many people" including her ex husband Sean Penn, to believe she was HIV-positive herself.
-She addressed the allegations at an AIDS research gala in 1991 by saying: "I'm not HIV-positive but what if I were?
+Madonna's sexual image has often played against her.
+Early in her career in 1985, American actress Bette Midler introduced her to the global audience at Live Aid as a "woman who pulled herself up by her bra straps and has been known to let them down occasionally".
+Media outlets such as Billboard interpreted the remark as a reference to Madonna's pre-fame nude photos that Playboy and Penthouse ran weeks earlier.
+Nicole Hensley of New York Daily News commented in 2016, that she has a "history of pushing sexually suggestive motifs to encourage young people to complete their civic duty".
+Many people believed the rumor that Madonna was HIV-positive, including her then-husband Sean Penn.
+At an AIDS research gala in 1991, she addressed the rumors, saying: "I'm not HIV-positive but what if I were?
 I would be more afraid of how society would treat me for having the disease than the actual disease itself [...]
 If this is what I have to deal with for my involvement in fighting this epidemic, then so be it".
-Rolling Stone commented her contributions to the AIDS causes were relatively overlooked by her marriage with Penn.
+Rolling Stone commented that her contributions to AIDS causes were relatively overlooked due to her marriage with Penn.

-Since the solidification of social media networks in the mid-2010s, a confluence of factors further polarized her social-awareness posts.
-For instance, Queertys Alex Reimer criticized her post on October 8, 2023 about the Gaza war occurred a day before on October 7, citing the gap of days between images about her and the ongoing Celebration tour.
-Roger Friedman referred after citing her Instagram posts regarding the COVID-19 lockdowns during a so-called misinformation era but he sympathized with her saying "it's easy to make fun of Madonna [...]
-But kudos and thanks for the Gates contribution".
-From another scenario, The Advocates Neal Broverman recalls a post about gun control in April 2021 that received "mixed" reactions from her followers, with one user calling her an "out-of-touch millionaire who has no right to an opinion on the matter".
-Madonna responded to the user justifying her statement.

-Some criticism towards Madonna as a philanthropic agent and activist, stemmed from generalized perspectives often addressed on public figures as it was clear from an article published by The New York Times in 2006, including perspectives of white savior—complex, and others commenting about Western celebrities helping developing countries, especially in Africa.
-Andrew Mwenda was a critic of the lattermost point in an op-ed article for CNN in 2013.
-While mentioned various A-list of celebrities, including Madonna, Cynthia Reynodls commented for Maclean's in 2004, "celebrities are fickle, and so are trends, even among good causes".
+In addition, Madonna's association with Kabbalah, particularly her involvement with the Kabbalah Centre, has attracted criticism.
+The Centre has been described as a "money-driven cult".
+In 2008, UNICEF faced criticism following a Madonna-hosted fundraising event, as some commentators argued that it was used to "promote" The Centre.
+During Madonna's 2021 visit to Malawi to meet President Lazarus Chakwera, she again drew criticism on social media, after videos showed her sitting on tables and making dancing "antics", with some critics alleging that she was "spreading the virtues of the Kabbalah sect of Judaism" to the Malawian head of state, according to Nyasa Times.

+Madonna's announcement and decision to perform as an interval act at the Eurovision Song Contest 2019 in Tel Aviv drew backlash from Palestinian activists, scholars, and groups such as PACBI and BDS.
+The backlash caused Madonna to respond about her decision to perform at Eurovision in a social media post.
+Madonna's performance received a mixed response according to BBC.